The Bunzl Blog

 Finding Your Place on the Sustainability Spectrum

 “To some, replacing poly with paper is a sustainable solution that meets the brand needs, to others, they may require recycled content in the production of the finished product.
 There are still others that want the materials to be recyclable, which is challenging with many states having different levels of curbside collection, and still, there are others that may want a reusable bag to make their sustainability statement.
 Cost can be a deterrent to some packaging solutions, as each material comes at a different price point.
+“Savvy retailers can often offset this by creating a profit driver with their new packaging along with added marketing opportunities to tell the story,” Kabic explains.

 What is Bunzl Doing to Promote Sustainability?

+“Our goal is for Bunzl to be seen as a socially and environmentally responsible organization that inspires and implements solutions that protect the environment.
 “We’re working in partnership with customers, suppliers, and other stakeholders to provide sustainable solutions throughout the many Bunzl divisions.
 For Keenpac and CTC as a custom, branded solution to the retail market, our customers and their sustainability goals are significantly influential in our expanding sustainable solutions,” says Jack Kabic.

 Where Should a Retailer Start on Their Path to Sustainability?

 If you are a retailer who does not already use sustainable options, now is the time to start making a plan.
 The first step is to find your place on the spectrum of sustainability and identify your sustainability message.
+“Where does your brand want to be on the spectrum of sustainability?
+Once you can identify your sustainability message, finding a solution is significantly easier,” Jack concludes.
+Once a retailer has identified their sustainability goals, they can start looking into solutions and finding partners to help make reaching those sustainability goals easier.

 Written April 7, 2022 by Bunzl Retail Services staff writers.